SuperOfficeDocs/superoffice-docs/user-guide/en/email/service/tab-outbox-for-email.md

     > [!NOTE]
     > You cannot undo this operation.

-If you click one of the messages in this tab, the **Outbound e-mail** screen appears.
+If you click one of the messages in this tab, the **Outbound email** screen appears.
 This contains information about the selected message, such as its size and who created it.
 Any error messages are also shown.

 <!-- Referenced links -->